-- Ask an illustrator to lead a digital drawing masterclass.
+- Ask an illustrator to lead a digital or in-person drawing masterclass.

 - Find a foody friend to lead an online cooking or baking class, perhaps featuring their local cuisine.

-- Organise an event to play your favourite party game over Zoom, such as Taboo, charades or Articulate.
+- Organise an event to play your favourite party game, such as Taboo, charades or Articulate.